clustermin/fastcron/src/content/blog/priority-level.md

 ## Cron job priority

-You can set cronjob priority at the section **Name, group, priority, and note** when adding/editing a cronjob.
+You can set cronjob priority in the section **Name, group, priority, and note** when adding/editing a cronjob.
 When you move cronjob to a group, its priority will be set to the group priority, but you can change it on the form.

 ## Group priority